 Anthony’s experience stretches over nearly twenty years.
 He started out in Mens style magazines and proved himself as both a competent Editor and stylist and went from work experience to Senior Fashion Editor of Loaded Fashion in an 18 month period.
-As a result of this he was seen as a key player in the Menswear market and lead to him being a highly sort after stylist.
+As a result of this he was seen as a key player in the Menswear market and lead to him being a highly sought after stylist.
 Styling and Art directing editorially for Mens Health, Interview, The LA Times and The Saturday Times Magazine to name but a few.
 The celebrities he has dressed include Ashton Kutcher, Duran Duran, Gerard Butler, Guy Ritchie, Jack Nicolson, James Corden, Johnny Lee Miller, Michael Owen and Steve Coogan and Steve Jones.

 Over the years Anthony has styled campaigns for clients including House of Fraser, Emporio Armani, Lacoste and Marks & Spencer.
 He has consulted and advised brands as diverse as The BBC, Jaguar, Peroni, The Arcadia Group and Vogue Italia on brand progression, re-positioning in the market place, catwalk interpretation & media & PR relations.
 Due to Anthony’s extensive experience he has been asked by educational institutions, such as London College of Fashion, the Fashion Retail Academy, University of the Creative Arts and Manchester Metropolitan University to write, formulate and teach modules in Fashion, Styling and Fashion Communications.

-Debbie Taylor, L4 Buying & Merchandising Tutor.
+Debbie Taylor, BA (Hons) Buying & Merchandising Programme Lead

 Debbie joined Selfridges as a graduate trainee where she spent 2 years working across all levels of head office before finding her true vocation in Fashion Buying.
 Over a career spanning 20 years she travelled the world in pursuit of new brands and concepts, working with some of the world’s most famous designers and attending the RTW shows.
 She has worked across Accessories, Ladies Contemporary and Designer and childrenswear.
 Her specialities are Brand Buying and Trend development.
 In 2000 she was awarded the Drapers Record Fashion Buyer of the year and in 2015 the FRA Teacher of the Year Award.